 The Minnesota-Twin Cities Walk and Networking Weekend for hydrocephalus, a chronic condition caused by an excessive buildup of cerebral spinal fluid (CSF) in the brain, takes place Sunday at the Mall of America in Bloomington.
-Children’s Hospitals and Clinics of Minnesota and its neurosurgery program are sponsors of the event.
+Children’s Minnesota and its neurosurgery program are sponsors of the event.

 Check-in for the walk is 7 a.m., kickoff is at 8 and the walk starts on the first floor at 8:15.
 There is a pre-walk networking event from 5-9 p.m.
 Saturday on the fourth floor in the Mall of America’s Executive Suites near the Skydeck.

 11 facts about hydrocephalus (from the Hydrocephalus Association):